birukbelay/nestjs-todo/documentation/appStructure.md

 - providers: provider modules like guards & crypto
   - crypto: fuctions related to cryptography, like jwt signig
   - guards: authentications & authorization logics to protect resolvers
+- apps: this is where the buisness
+  - this is where the app mo